Submitted by AnthonyHorvath on Fri, 03/20/2020 - 01:10

 The Juke In The Back” focuses on the “soul that came before rock n’ roll,” the records that inspired Elvis, Buddy Holly, The Beatles, The Rolling Stones and countless others.

-And after The Mosen Explosion comes to an end tomorrow, join me for The Early Years where you'll hear the best music from Rock and Roll's Golden Age (its first quarter century) with an occasional nod to other decades and genres.
+And after The Mosen Explosion comes to an end this afternoon, join me for The Early Years where you'll hear the best music from Rock and Roll's Golden Age (its first quarter century) with an occasional nod to other decades and genres.

 Only on Mushroom escape: